Updated: Sep 10

 Let’s be honest, lots of men go into marriage counseling secretly believing they’re just there to be supportive while the counselor “fixes” their wife’s problems.
 A marriage counselor will tell you that the only thing you have to do to “fix” your marriage is to come in for a dozen or more sessions.
 But counseling struggles to work because it focuses on someone you can’t change: the other person.

-Trying to “change” someone else not only wears you out, it gives you the illusion that you’re working really hard on your relationship while the other person isn’t doing anything all.
+Trying to “change” someone else not only wears you out, it gives you the illusion that you’re working really hard on your relationship while the other person isn’t doing anything at all.
 It also steals energy away from improving the only person you can change: yourself.

 On the other hand, a marriage coach gives you your power back, by helping you focus on taking responsibility for the things you can change and holding you accountable for doing those things.

 A coach gives you a sense of control and empowers you.
 He won’t let you hide behind polite nods, fake smiles, and canned responses, because the focus is on you, not your wife.
-In other words, because he’s been where you are, a coach knows how to spot your B.S.
+In other words, because he’s been where you are, a coach knows how to spot your B.S. from a mile away.

 Reason 5: Most marriage counseling is geared towards the way women communicate, not the way a man communicates.